Sweet Water, Alabama: Geography

-Sweet Water is located in southern Marengo County at and has an elevation of 184 ft.
+Sweet Water is located in southern Marengo County and has an elevation of 184 ft.
 It is 20 mi by road south of Linden, the county seat.
 Alabama State Route 10 passes through the town, leading southeast 20 mi to Pine Hill and west 22 mi to Butler.

 According to the U.S. Census Bureau, the town of Sweet Water has a total area of 2.4 sqmi, all of it recorded as land.
 Sweet Water Creek forms the southern border of the town and flows southwest to Horse Creek, a west-flowing tributary of the Tombigbee River.